 Applying cold to your tender bursa and knee is the 2nd step in treating your bursitis.
-Next, you can begin using the Inferno Wrap® to accelerate the healing process.
+Next, you can begin using the BFST Wrap® to accelerate the healing process.

 Step 2- Improve Circulation, Soften Scar Tissue & Prevent Re-Injury with Blood Flow Stimulation Therapy™

 After the inflammation in your knee has been reduced, providing extra blood flow and strengthening the tissue around your knee is recommended.